dyammons/scrna-seq/data-processing/cellranger-alignment/README.md

 <br>

-Three different commands are provided to link up a reference, so use the one for the genome you wish to use for alignment.
+Four different commands are provided to link up a reference, so use the one for the genome you wish to use for alignment.

 <details>
 	<summary>canFam3.1</summary>